fifth-postulate/4_rules_simple_design/code/fizz_buzz.md

 Case.new(15, "FizzBuzz")
 ```

 Notice the failing test.
-And implement it by adding a fizzbuzz case.
+Implement it by adding a fizzbuzz case.

 ```ruby
 Case.new(15, "FizzBuzz")